 The mud system used most frequently throughout the industry is the water-based system.
-Water is the continuous phase, but it may contain oil (i.e., emulsion muds) (check also: Oil Based Mud) or air (i.e., aerated mud) as the discontinuous phase.
-The oil must remain as segregated droplets and not combine in a distinct phase termed “discontinuous ” (Fig. 1).
+Water is the continuous phase, but it may contain oil (i.e., emulsion muds) (also check: Oil Based Mud) or air (i.e., aerated mud) as the discontinuous phase.
+The oil must remain as segregated droplets and not combine in a distinct ” discontinuous ” phase (Fig. 1).

 Clear, freshwater is one of the oldest drilling muds used in the industry.
-It is generally used with no special additives except perhaps a corrosion inhibitor.
-The freshwater may hydrate formation clays and convert itself into a “native” mud.
-In fact, the term “mud” is believed to have been first used when fresh water and surface soils were mixed to develop a viscous fluid that could increase the hole cleaning characteristics of the fluid.
+We generally use it with no special additives except perhaps a corrosion inhibitor.
+The freshwater may hydrate formation clays and convert them into “native” mud.
+We believe that the term “mud” was used when fresh water and surface soils were mixed to develop a viscous fluid that could increase the hole-cleaning characteristics of the fluid.

-An inhibited water-based mud is often used to minimize hole sloughing problems.
+We often use inhibited water-based mud to minimize hole-sloughing problems.
 “Inhibition” refers to retarding the rate at which formation clays hydrate.
-Hydration reduces the structural stability of the borehole, allowing it to fall, or slough, into the wellbore.
-Common inhibited muds such as lime muds use calcium to retard hydration, while others use high concentrations of various salts.
+Hydration reduces the structural stability of the borehole, allowing it to fall or slough into the wellbore.
+Commonly inhibited muds, such as lime muds, use calcium to retard hydration, while others use high concentrations of various salts.

 Four common mud systems that can be classified as inhibited muds are